openhab/org.openhab.binding.zwave/doc/fakro/vmzsolar_0_0.md

 # VMZ Solar Awning Blind
 This describes the Z-Wave device *VMZ Solar*, manufactured by *Fakro* with the thing type UID of ```fakro_vmzsolar_00_000```.

-The device is in the category of Blinds, defining Roller shutters, window blinds, etc..
+The device is in the category of *Blinds*, defining Roller shutters, window blinds, etc..

-# Overview
+## Overview

+No device information is provided in the database.
+Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/670) to improve the documentation.

 ## Channels